 Physical engagement with the land is drawn into focus through works including Hans Heysen’s Quarry at Mt Osmond 1950, William Delafield Cook’s A haystack 1982, Gunybi Ganambarr Buyku 2015, Robert Klippel’s No. 247 metal construction 1965-68, Shirley McNamara’s woven Gutuu (vessels) 2000, Yvonne Koolmatrie’s Bi-plane 2006 and Hot-air balloon 2006, as well as a major new commission Untitled (HNDFWMIAFN) by Daniel Boyd (Kudjla/Gangalu people), exploring the history of South Sea Islander labour in Queensland and its legacy.

 The emergence of Modernism in Australia is explored through Roland Wakelin’s The bridge under construction, 1928, Grace Cossington Smith’s Church interior c.1941-42, Ralph Balson’s Constructive painting 1947, Grace Crowley’s (Abstract) 1951 and Godfrey Miller’s Trees in moonlight 1955-57, while Abstraction after 1960 is highlighted with works by Howard Arkley, Robert Hunter, John Peart, Nora Wompi and others.

 The reimagined Australian collection concludes with key works from the Central and Western Desert by artists including Mick Namarari Tjapaltjarri, Uta Uta Tjangala, Anatjari Tjakamarra, Kaapa Mbitjana, Johnny Warrangkula Tjupurrula, Doreen Reid Nakamarra and Emily Kame Kngwarreye.

-Feature banner: Alick Tipoti painting Kudusur 2017 onsite at the Queensland Art Gallery
+Feature banner detail: Alick Tipoti painting Kudusur 2017 onsite at the Queensland Art Gallery